asiimwemmanuel/polytrend/README.md

 ## Installation ⚙️

+Note that the following steps are for technical users; see [Releases](https://github.com/asiimwemmanuel/polytrend/releases) for a more user-friendly approach.

-To install PolyTrend, follow these steps:
+To install PolyTrend **from source**, follow these steps:

 - Install [pip](https://pip.pypa.io/en/stable/installation/) if it is not already installed on your system. 💻